 Las Olas Boulevard feels like you’re walking through someone’s vacation highlight reel, with palm-lined streets, outdoor cafes where people actually eat (not just pose for photos), and boutiques where you can find stuff you won’t see everyone wearing back in Louisville.
 The water taxi network is secretly the best way to see the city, cruising past ridiculous mansions on Millionaires Row while the captain drops gossip about which celebrities own what.

-Book Spirit 2–3 months ahead for the best fares, or upgrade to JetBlue for more comfort.
+Book JetBlue or Delta 2 to 3 months ahead for the best fares.
 Three to four days here lets you go beyond the beach and see why locals call it Florida’s most livable coastal city.

 3. Louisville to Charlotte ($150–394 roundtrip)